 4 Things You Should Never Use A Melamine Foam Eraser On:

 1.)
 Walls - Make a solution of Powerizer and wipe the area.
 If a scuff on the wall isn’t coming off, apply paint to touch up the wall, use a dish sponge, make- up wedge applicator, or even your pointer finger instead of messing up a paintbrush.

 2.)
 Non-Stick Pans – Melamine Foam Erasers can scratch non-stick pots and pans and remove their coating.
 Just soak your caked-on pans in Powerizer Complete and boil them on the stove.
 Pour ¼ scoop of Powerizer and add water and let it simmer for 5 minutes.

 3.)
 Stainless Steel - This Is a popular choice for ranges, refrigerators, small appliances, countertops, or sinks.
-If water spots are not rinsing from your stainless steel sink basin, apply a paste of Powerizer mixed with water.
+If water spots are not rinsing from your stainless steel sink basin, apply Powerizer as a stainless steel cleaner.
+Make a paste of Powerizer mixed with water.
 After a few minutes, wipe the surface using a split fiber microfiber cloth.
 For surface cleaning, mix a cleaning solution using one (1) scoop of Powerizer Complete to one (1) gallon of water.
 A quick rinse with water and a wipe using a cloth are all you need.
 Avoid using an oil-based cleaner, which leaves residue and attracts more fingerprints.

 4.)
 Glass and Shower Doors – melamine foam erasers tend to scratch glass or remove the frost commonly used for privacy, so we recommend making a concentrated pre-treat solution of Powerizer to remove soap scum instead.
 Powerizer will leave your shower doors sparkling clean and residue-free.